gwstaben/aerial-photo-rf-classifer/README.md

 Example of 15cm Digital Aerial Photograph and the woody green vegetation class.

+This repository contains scripts to extract the training data from the imagery, parametrise the classifier and serialise the random forest classifier and apply the classification to aerial photography.

 The five classes represent cover for;

 | Class |              Pixel value    |        Description |